maikelmclauflin/ElementQuery/README.md

 #### Sensor.parseObject(attributeString);
 method that converts attribute strings into extend objects.

-#### Sensor.update();
-method that initializes the recalculation of the resized div, as determined by scroll events hosted in the children of the targeted element.
-First the values are recalulated, then the correct attributes are added and removed to the targeted html elements.

 ## Future Releases
 1. ~~Ability to add custom units~~
 2. ~~Ability to get resize sensor by passing html element~~